Spotlight on... dairy-free

 Alternatives to cow's milk and dairy products:

-- Soya milk products (cream, yoghurt and cheese) - soya milk has been a staple vegetarian ingredient for many years so there are different varieties.
+These include soya-based cream, yogurt and cheese alternatives – soya milk has been a staple vegetarian ingredient for many years so there are different varieties.
 It comes sweetened and unsweetened, flavoured and plain, fortified and unfortified.
-Most cook up well in sauces and soups and can be used in cappuccinos.
-Soya cream works as a pouring cream but you cannot whip it.
-Soya yoghurts both plain and fruit flavoured are now widely available.
-Hard soya cheese does not bear much resemblance to real cheese, soya cream cheese is more successful.
+Most cook well in sauces and soups and can be used in cappuccinos.
+Soya cream alternative works as a pouring cream but you cannot whip it.
+Soya yogurt alternatives both plain and fruit flavoured are now widely available.
+Hard soya cheese alternatives do not bear much resemblance to real cheese, soya soft cheese alternatives are more successful.

-- Coconut milk is an excellent cooking milk to which very few people react.
-It is extensively used in Southeast Asian cooking.
-Coconut cream comes both in tins and as a solid block, which needs to be broken down with hot water.
+Coconut milk is an excellent cooking milk to which very few people react.
+Coconut milk is extensively used in Southeast Asian cooking.
+Coconut yogurt and coconut cream are also available.
+The cream is available both in tins and as a solid block, which needs to be broken down with hot water.
 Coconut oil is an excellent butter substitute.

-- Plant based milk substitutes include rice, oat, almond and soya milk.
+These include rice, oat, almond and soya milk.
+Learn how to make dairy-free milk at home.